-- EU and Swiss citizens can travel to Italy with their national identity card alone.
+- European citizens of the 26 countries of the Schengen Area can travel to Italy with their national identity card alone.
 All other nationalities must have a valid passport and may be required to fill out a landing card at airports.

 - In theory, there are no passport checks at land crossings from neighbouring countries, but random customs controls do occasionally still take place between Italy and Switzerland.

 Visitors coming into Italy from non-EU countries can import the following items duty free.

 - up to a total of €430 (€150 for travellers aged under 15) in value for other goods, including perfume and eau de toilette